TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/bash/index.md

 fi

 echo ${1^}

 ```

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Bash](https://sampleprograms.io/languages/bash) was written by:
+Capitalize in [Bash](https://sampleprograms.io/languages/bash) was written by:

 - Jeremy Grifski
 - lohxx

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 23:22:44.
-The solution was first committed on Oct 08 2019 21:12:31.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution